Appearance

 Exporting is not currently available in the UI.
 Check with your development team about custom exports, or query the database directly if you need bulk data exports.

-How do I stop an agent from receiving missed-report emails? โ
+How do I stop an agent from receiving missed-report notifications? β

-Missed-report emails are tied to an agent's working-days configuration.
+Missed-report notifications are tied to an agent's working-days configuration.
 If an agent should not be receiving reminders (e.g. they're on extended leave), you can:

 - Temporarily clear their Working Days so no days are flagged as missed.